elisavetTriant/elisavetTriant/README.md

 ### Hello there!
 My name is Elissavet Triantafyllopoulou and I come from Greece.

-> I've been in love with the Internet since 1999 and worked as a web developer and designer since 2003.
+> I've been online since 1999 and worked as a web developer and designer since 2003.

 I am an End-to-End Web Developer and Designer, coding both back-end and front-end, specializing in web design and open-source development as well as digital promotion and website maintenance.